mikeydgithub/Pokemon-App/README.md

 # GitPokemon

+## Elevator Pitch
+* Have you wanted to give your students rewards for using github?
+* Now you can!
+Give pokemon to your student based on how many repositories they have.
+Compare with your friends and colleagues.
+* Coming soon is social media integration and trading coming soon.

 ## Story
 * As a teacher I want to reward my students with how well they are doing on github.